November 13, 2024

 Due to the overlap of all of these converging initiatives and the challenges they have presented, there are significant capacity issues within the Case Management Agencies (CMAs) and county human services agencies.
 These capacity concerns resulting in backlogs are primarily being experienced in large urban areas.

-Address County Backlog: HCPF will implement and monitor renewal backlog reduction plans at five large counties (accounting for over 70% of the renewal backlog).
+Address County Backlog: HCPF implemented and is monitoring backlog reduction plans at five large counties (accounting for over 70% of the renewal backlog).

 Implement County Monitoring: HCPF will monitor county performance against new application contract measures and implement formal improvement action plans as necessary.

-Distribute CMA Stabilization Funds: HCPF will distribute stabilization funds this fiscal year and next fiscal year to support CMAs while they have increased workload and limited capacity.
+Distribute CMA Stabilization Funds: HCPF distributed stabilization funds to support CMAs while they have increased workload and limited capacity.

-• HCPF paid over $23 million directly to CMAs in May 2024 and will pay the remaining $4 million as soon as possible after the start of the new fiscal year on July 1, 2024.
+- HCPF paid over $23 million directly to CMAs in May 2024 and the remaining payments of $4 million were distributed to the final transitioned CMAs in July 2024.

 Allow for Case Management Policy and Program Flexibility: Where possible, HCPF has and will continue to provide flexibility in the requirements of case managers to increase capacity and allow them to prevent or catch up on their backlog.